 Whimsical phrases, family names, and memorials to deceased loved ones have been engraved on many of the bricks in the plaza.
 Many are still available for purchase, at $90 apiece.
 Funds raised through the project are used to maintain the landscaping and appearance of the plaza, and for other Village projects.

 Download an order form or get one from the Village office.
 Each brick can be engraved with up to three lines of thirteen characters or spaces.
-For more information, email Anna Shaw or call the office at 531-8675.
+For more information, email Carolyn Wallis or call the office at 531-8675.

 Ball Field Memorial